 Writing specs manually is slow.
 Skipping specs causes rework.
-Using ChatGPT to generate them produces output that doesn't know your codebase, your stack, or your constraints — and your coding agents flail against it just as much as against a vague paragraph.
+Prompting a chat AI to generate them produces output that doesn't know your codebase, your stack, or your constraints — and your coding agents flail against it just as much as against a vague paragraph.

 Tekk.coach automates spec generation differently: the agent reads your actual codebase before writing a single word.
 Every question, every architectural option, every subtask in the output references your real files, patterns, and dependencies.
 The spec you get is grounded, complete, and executable — not a formatted template with your feature name swapped in.